-Australia is a massive country with about the same land mass as the United States.
+Australia is undoubtedly a massive country with about the same landmass as the United States.
 With a population of around 25 million people and 85% living within 50km of the coast, a large portion of the country remains uninhabited, primarily in the centre region.
-Although the number of people may be sparse in Central Australia, it is still home to numerous attractions and animals that draw in tourists from all around the globe!
+Although the number of people may be sparse in Central Australia, it is still home to numerous attractions and animals, and has a cultural history that draws in tourists from all around the globe!

 - Throughout most of the year, the outback has a reputation for being scorching hot and boasts temperatures of over 40 degrees!
 Some people might not realise that winter can be quite extreme with temperatures dropping below -10.